This fresh ceviche is made from raw fish marinated in citrus juice. It doesn't need to be cooked, making it the perfect hot weather meal!

 Ceviche originated in Peru and is now served all over Central and South America.
 It was widely available in Costa Rica when I went there several years ago, and that was where I first tried it.

-It's a mixture of thinly sliced fish, and/or shellfish which has been marinated in citrus juice (often a mixture of lime, lemon, and/or orange).
+Ceviche is a mixture of thinly sliced fish, and/or shellfish that has been marinated in citrus juice (often a mixture of lime, lemon, and/or orange).
 The acid in the citrus denatures the proteins in the seafood, essentially "cooking" it.

 What kind of fish should I use to make ceviche?